 How Long Does a DUI Stay on Your Record for Insurance?

-As for insurance, a DUI can have a huge impact on your premiums and eligibility for coverage.
-Generally, insurance companies consider DUIs to be major violations, which leads to increased rates.
+As for insurance, a DUI can significantly affect your premiums and coverage eligibility.
+Generally, insurance companies consider DUIs major violations, which can lead to higher rates.
 Since your DUI will likely stay on your driving record for five to ten years, insurers may factor it into their risk assessment.
 After the record expires, it may still be considered during the underwriting process for a few more years, depending on the insurer’s policies.

 Insurers often classify people with a DUI record as high-risk drivers, resulting in heightened premiums or even coverage rejection.
 Even if your DUI is expunged or falls off your record, some insurance companies may ask about your driving history during the application process, including any past DUIs.
-It’s advisable to shop around for different insurers, as rates can significantly vary based on their assessments of your history, risk levels, and the time elapsed since the offense.
+It’s advisable to shop around for different insurers, as rates can vary significantly based on their assessments of your history, risk level, and the time since the offense.

-The Legal Process of Expunging DWI On Your Record
+The Legal Process of Expunging DWI from Your Record

 1 Obtain Your DWI Record